 - A change in the way the upper and lower teeth fit together

 Jaw pain may go away with little or no treatment.
 Treatment may include simple things you can do yourself, such as eating soft foods or applying ice packs.
 It may also include pain medicines or devices to insert in your mouth.
-In rare cases, you might need surgery.
+In very rare cases, you might need surgery.

 NIH: National Institute of Dental and Craniofacial Research